accordproject/ergo/docs/README.md

 Ergo is developed as an open standard as part of the <a href="https://www.accordproject.org">Accord Project</a>.
 An open-source implementation is tracking the standard closely, and is available as an npm package or on [github](https://github.com/accordproject/ergo).
 Installation instructions can be found [here](http://ergo.readthedocs.io/en/latest/Installation.html).

 Information about how to contribute to Ergo can be found in [contributing.md](https://github.com/accordproject/ergo/blob/master/contribute-to-ergo/contributing.md).

-**_Both the design and implementation of the language are still in early stages.
-We encourage you to visit this site regularly for updates and future releases information._**

 ## Technical Material